-- TESCO has been fortunate enough to be involved in several meter deployments where we supplied full time and part time meter engineers and project managers to our customer's AMI deployment teams.
-In this capacity we have been involved in evaluating hot socket issues and helping to determine an appropriate response to actual or potential hot sockets. - TESCO's meter lab has been contracted to develop a laboratory fixture that would simulate the various features common to most hot sockets found in the field. - TESCO developed and refined a fixture since 2013 running tests and gathering data on the effect of hot sockets on meters. - TESCO has access to a large number of meters which have been exposed to hot sockets both before and after catastrophic failure. - We have access to a limited number of sockets that were hot sockets and did not yet fail catastrophically.
+- L+G has been investigating hot sockets and how to make their meters withstand hot socket conditions for longer periods of time so the socket has a greater likelihood of being repaired prior to catastrophic failure. - L+G has also been investigating ways to utilize AMI communication to possibly alert head end systems of hot socket incidences. - TESCO has been fortunate enough to be involved in several meter deployments where we supplied full time and part time meter engineers and project managers to our customer's AMI deployment teams.
+In this capacity we have been involved in evaluating hot socket issues and helping to determine an appropriate response to actual or potential hot sockets. - TESCO's meter lab was contracted to develop a laboratory fixture that would simulate the various features common to most hot sockets found in the field.
+TESCO was also contracted to develop test protocols, gather data and benchmark various conditions and meters.

+TESCO has access to a large number of meters which have been exposed to hot sockets both before and after catastrophic failure as well as a limited number of sockets that were hot sockets and did not yet fail catastrophically.